teaching-on-testbeds/network-emulation/network_emulation.md

 ::: {.cell .markdown}
 With that in mind, let's start by deleting any `tc` elements that might already be set up on either of the router interfaces.
 We specify that we want to delete (`del`) whatever might be there, we specify the name of the network interface (`dev` followed by a command inside `$()` which will be replaced by an interface name!), and we specify that we want to delete everything from the `root` of the interface (in case there is a "chain" of elements applied there!)

 If there is no `tc` element already applied, then trying to delete it will return an error, but that's OK!
+You'll notice throughout this notebook, we will typically try to delete any existing element before you add any new one, but we won't be concerned if an error is raised when we try to *delete* an element.
 :::

 ::: {.cell .code}